Do I need to attend rater training if I have auditing experience, or if I am a "good study," or can I just take the exams?

 What if I do not pass the exams at the training?

 The exams are challenging even for individuals with some years of experience.
-If you receive a grade lower than 80 for the multiple choice and Practical Simulation exams, or an 85 for the CAZ Practical exam, you can register with NEHERS to take the exam again with a local proctor.
+If you receive a grade lower than 73% for the HERS Rater Exam, 80% for the Practical Simulation exams, or an 85% for the CAZ Practical exam, you can register with NEHERS to take the exam again with a local proctor.
 Before taking the exam, contact your classroom trainer for a 'category report' that shows your main areas of weakness on your first exam.
 Be sure you bring good reference materials from the recommended list, and know where to find information in the books.
 More details on this process are available here.

 After I have completed the training and passed the exams, how long to do I have to complete the three supervised ratings?

 Rater candidates have fifteen months from the date they pass the rater exams to complete the certification process.
 If the candidate does not complete certification within the allowed fifteen month time-frame, the candidate must at a minimum, complete the original requirements and do the following in order to maintain eligibility for certification:

 1. Pass the RESNET National Rater Test again; and

 2. Complete three (3) additional probationary ratings.
 One of the three (3) additional probationary ratings shall be accomplished using field verification of all rated features in the presence of a RESNET certified Candidate Field Assessor.

 To keep your knowledge fresh, we recommend that when planning to attend a training you also set aside the required time for completing your probationary ratings soon after your training ends.

 How do I find a Quality Assurance Provider to work with on completing my certification?